lrusso/Emulatrix/README.md

 ## How does it work?

 It's a Web project that is 50% in JavaScript and 50% in WebAssembly.
-It uses the HTML5 File API for reading a file from the computer.
-The End User must select the ROM file from his computer.
+It uses the HTML5 File API for reading a file from the computer, so the End User must select the ROM file from his computer.
 After that, I'm using BrowserFS, which is a JavaScript library that creates a virtual filesystem on the client side where the ROM file is uploaded.
 When using the DOS emulator, there is a Web File Manager that allows the End User to upload and download files from that virtual filesystem.
 Once the JavaScript side is running and mounted, the emulators are in WebAssembly and the content is rendered on a canvas and for audio it uses an AudioContext.
 There is a JavaScript logic that handles the AudioContext (mute/unmute) and a similar logic for pausing and resuming the emulation when the window is on blur or on focus.

 ## IMPORTANT - After clicking on the upload icon